-Driving around Chippewa Falls, Menomonie, Bloomer, Colfax, Eau Claire and many other cities in western Wisconsin, you’d be hard-pressed to understand why Wisconsin has such a notorious reputation for horrible winter seasons.
-You’ll see the occasional ice patch, maybe a few stubborn patches of snow alongside seldom-used roads.
-For the average Wisconsinite, this might be a pleasant change, but for many it is far from welcome.
+Driving around Chippewa Falls, Menomonie, Bloomer, Colfax, Eau Claire and many other cities in western Wisconsin you’ll see the occasional ice patch, a few stubborn patches of snow alongside seldom used roads and question why Wisconsin has such a notorious reputation for horrible winter seasons.
+For the average Wisconsinite, this might be a welcomed change, but for many others it is a sudden and harmful one.

-Ralph Schneider, a member of the Dunn County Fish and Game Club Board of Directors, said the lack of snow has affected not just the club’s events and activities, but also a home activity he isn’t used to having to cut out of his life.
+Ralph Schneider, member of the Dunn County Fish and Game Club Board of Directors, said the change in snow has impacted not just the club’s events and activities, but has also affected a home activity he isn’t used to having to cut out of his life.

 “I put chains on my four-wheeler and it hasn’t left the shed,” Schneider said.
 “When my grandkids and neighbor kids are out, I take my four-wheeler and I usually like to pull them in a sled, but now there isn’t any snow to pull them on.”

-Snowmobiling and skiing in Wisconsin are among the most popular winter activities in the state.
-However, outdoor recreation enthusiasts haven’t been able to partake recently, as most trails are closed indefinitely in Dunn County and Chippewa County until much heavier snow accumulation occurs.
-This is an inconvenience for snowmobilers and skiers, but it’s an even bigger problem for some area businesses.
+Snowmobiling and skiing in Wisconsin is one of the most popular winter activities in the state.
+However, these outdoor recreation lovers haven’t been able to partake recently due to most trails being closed indefinitely in Dunn County and Chippewa County until much heavier snow accumulation occurs.
+This is an inconvenience for snowmobilers and skiers, but is an even bigger problem for some area businesses.

-Brandy Slowiak, president of Chippewa County Sno-Cruisers Snowmobiling Club, said the weather has cut into her club’s activity, and she said she has noticed businesses suffering as well due to the dry Wisconsin winter.
+Brandy Slowiak, president of Chippewa County Sno-Cruisers Snowmobiling Club, said her club hasn’t been able to be as active due to the weather, and she said she has noticed businesses suffering as well due to the dry Wisconsin winter.

 “It has definitely impacted a lot of businesses that rely on ATVs and snowmobiles to keep their businesses running during the winter,” Slowiak said.
 “As far as people who go riding themselves, it has been much more difficult to get out on the trails and people have to travel farther to go out snowmobiling.
 It has a drastic effect on everyone.
 It’s taking a toll.”

 Businesses such as Spring Street Sports in Chippewa Falls and Dunham’s Sports in Menomonie rely on customers coming in to buy or rent outdoor gear, snowboards and other outdoor recreational equipment in order to thrive during the winter months.
-With this customer base sparse due to the lack of snow, these businesses and the local economies they call home are suffering.
+With this customer base now coming in less frequently due to the weather, these businesses and the local economies they call home are suffering.

-Another often overlooked aspect of a milder winter is what it does to ice fishing: make it harder to do and more dangerous.
-There is likely to be thinner ice on public bodies of water; meanwhile there is no snow provide traction on icy roads and waterways.
+Another often overlooked aspect of much less snow in the area is it is making ice fishing much harder to do and more dangerous.
+With less snow, there is likely to be slimmer ice on public bodies of water and there is more ice on the roads with no snow for added traction.

 “With no snow the lakes are so treacherous,” Schneider said.
 “You don’t even want to go out there.
 A friend of mine fell down a few years ago and he still can’t smell or taste anything because he banged his head so badly.
 It makes doing everything on the lake so dangerous when there is nothing but ice.”

-Schneider said he believes this drought is getting worse and worse every year, and that it is negatively affecting the environment.
+Schneider said he believes this drought is getting worse-and-worse every year and is negatively affecting the environment.